tscz/transcribe/README.md

 [![](https://github.com/tscz/transcribe/workflows/Deploy%20storybook/badge.svg)](https://transcribe-storybook.herokuapp.com)

 ## Usage
-Simply create a new transcription project and select an audio file of the song you want to transcribe.
+Firstly, create a new transcription project and select an audio file of the song you want to transcribe.

-Todo
+Then you can set basic song properties (like the BPM and time signature).

+Next step is then splitting the song in song sections.

 ## Developer Documentation
 The app is a standalone React app using Webaudio APIs locally without any backend system.